re4388/a-simple-motor-vehicle_system/README.md

 ## TODO
 - [] handle co-current issue when update.
 Maybe use update for LOCK
 - [] fix create logic bug: will still return valid object if we go into catch block.
 Even you try to solve this by ret -2, this is not a good way, better try to get the db error code and translate to meaning log and ret to front-end
+- [] fix update logic bug: this need to and a lock
 - [] try to setup a many-to-many relationship for demo (like say we can have multiple owner for a motor-vehicle)
 - [] the way your update's DTO might not be efficient enough say you always re-create and save the whole into it.
 Many be try to use repo.update instead?